emmbryo/woorden-api/test/testrapport.md

 It can only be made sure that the methods returns the appropriate error when information is not found, This has been tested for both valid and invalid input.

-<h3 style="color:rgb(255, 140, 160)"> Just because the tests performed here all gave the expected result, that doesn't guarantee that it will work for every single word.</h3>

 ## Unit tests
 ### Result
 <img src="./img/unit_tests_result.png">

 ### Verbose
 <img src="./img/unit_tests_verbose.png">

+## Disclaimer
+<h3 style="color:rgb(255, 140, 160)"> Just because the tests performed here all gave the expected result, that doesn't guarantee that it will work for every single word.</h3>